Xuaps/vault/docs/Vertical Slicing.md

 As Ron Jeffries explain in "The Nature of Software Development" [2](https://pragprog.com/titles/rjnsd/the-nature-of-software-development/) value is what we want, what matters to us, and it isn't only one thing.
 Usually there are a bunch of things that are important for the team and feedback is one of them.
 If the output of the slice is real software working whose outcome is any kind of information we can consider that the increment is good enough.

-**Separate the problem space from the solution space** When it comes to decompose a problem into activities, complexities, and variations it's essential to keep separated the problem from the solution.
-We developers accustomed to run towards the solution mixing everything and narrowing the spectrum of results that we can offer.
-In that process the simplest solutions used to vanish.
+**Separate the problem space from the solution space** When it comes to decomposing a problem into activities, complexities, and variations it's essential to keep separated the problem from the solution.
+We developers are accustomed to run towards the solution mixing everything and narrowing the spectrum of results that we can offer.
+In that process the simplest solutions used to vanishing.

 **Apply different levels of abstraction to different areas** Vertical slicing is an iterative process.
 We start with a slice of the problem, and then we start developing a solution using vertical slicing.
 As we mentioned before these are two different arenas, and we need different mindsets to work in each of them.

-**The right size for a slice is that that provides feedback** No more, no less.
+**The right size of a slice is one which provides feedback** No more, no less.
 Usually the difficulty isn't to find something extra to add, we are very good on that, but we need to remove the irrelevant keeping the essential to get the feedback we require.

 # Lessons learned